esphome/esphome-docs/components/sensor/pzemac.rst

       - An image for the front page.
       - Images/screenshots/example configs of this device being used in action.

-The ``pzemac`` sensor platform allows you to use PZEM-004T V3 energy monitors (`website <https://innovatorsguru.com/pzem-004t-v3/>`__, `datasheet <https://innovatorsguru.com/wp-content/uploads/2019/06/PZEM-004T-V3.0-Datasheet-User-Manual.pdf>`__) with ESPHome.
+The ``pzemac`` sensor platform allows you to use PZEM-004T V3 and PZEM-014/PZEM-016 energy monitors (`website <https://innovatorsguru.com/pzem-004t-v3/>`__, `datasheet <https://innovatorsguru.com/wp-content/uploads/2019/06/PZEM-004T-V3.0-Datasheet-User-Manual.pdf>`__) with ESPHome.